Health, Safety and Welfare Policies

 This Health, Safety and Welfare Policy has been compiled in accordance with the requirements of the Health & Safety at Work Act 1974 and subsequent legislation, to give a basis of safe working for all employees, students and visitors to University College Birmingham.
 It is the responsibility of each and every employee to work in a safe way and such that he/she does not cause risk to him/herself or other employees or third parties.

-Some machinery used regularly in kitchens and salons needs extra special handling, for example, mixing machines, dough mixers, vegetable cutters, epilation instruments, electrical massage treatments.
+Some machinery used regularly in kitchens, salons and construction workshops needs extra special handling, for example, mixing machines, dough mixers, vegetable cutters, epilation instruments, laser equipment, electrical massage treatments.
 Anyone in University College Birmingham must, by law, be trained before they use such equipment and students under the age of 18 are not allowed to do the hazardous job of cleaning some items of equipment.

 You must always follow the manufacturer’s and staff instructions on use and maintenance.
 A notice will be displayed nearby and safety guards should always be used where they are provided.
 Follow these guidelines at all times: